pattern-lab/website/patternlabsite/docs/pattern-pseudo-patterns.md

 ## Using Pseudo-Patterns as Pattern Partials

-You can use pseudo-patterns as pattern partials.
-Simply replace the tilde with a hyphen.
-For example, our pseudo pattern `00-homepage~emergency.json` can be included in other patterns as `{% raw %}{{> templates-homepage-emergency }}{% endraw %}`.
+Pseudo-patterns **cannot** be used as pattern partials.
+The data included in the pseudo-pattern, the bit that actually controls the magic, cannot be accessed when rendering the pattern partial.